 Think about the emails you ignored and try to do some self-reflecting.

 What can you do differently to stand out from all those emails?

 You must get into the mind of your fans and know why they are even reading emails in the first place in order to get clicks and engagement.

 To help you with this, put yourself in the mind of your most idealistic fan.
 This is someone you would love to reach and get into your community, who will tell their friends about you and love everything you put out.

 Answering these questions is going to build a solid foundation for your email marketing strategy.
 It will affect when you send your emails, what your emails are about, and the tone or writing style you use.

 Email is personal by nature, and therefore your messaging must not be corporate.
-In consumers’ minds, the email inbox is not for commercial broadcasts or advertisements (the spam folder is).
-You should write your emails as if you are talking to a friend; they should be approachable and conversational.
-Your personality should shine through.
+In consumers’ minds, the email inbox is not for commercial broadcasts or advertisements, the spam folder is.
+Write your emails as if you are talking to a friend in an approachable and conversational tone.
+Let your personality shine through!

 It is with this kind of conversational tone that people begin to feel as if they know you.
 When people feel like they have a relationship with you, they will be more inclined to trust you.
 Design your emails to build trust and warm people to the idea of backing your Kickstarter when you launch!